vstinner/misc/cpython/pep-c-api-next-level.rst

 JIT compiler, etc.

 To support C extensions, PyPy emulates the Python C API in its cpyext module.
-When the C API access an object, cpyext has to convert the PyPy object to a CPython object (``PyObject``).
+When the C API accesses an object, cpyext has to convert the PyPy object to a CPython object (``PyObject``).
 CPython objects are less efficient than PyPy objects with the PyPy JIT compiler and conversions from PyPy objects to CPython objects are also inefficient.
-PyPy has to reimplement every single detail of the CPython implementation to be as much compatible as possible.
+PyPy has to reimplement every single detail of the CPython implementation to be as compatible as possible.

 The C API exposes multiple implementation details: